H0bbyist/blackjack/README.md

 Beverly Hills Blackjack Game
 ============================

-A game of blackjack to test:
+A game of blackjack created to test:
 - dom traversal and manipulation
-- javascript implementation
+- javascript object creation and implementation
 - your luck

 <img src="Screenshot1.png">